pranigopu/learningKubernetes/2_introToDocker.md

 - Compatibility & dependencies
 - Inconsistencies across environments

-### Dockerised app deployment infrastructure
+### Dockerized app deployment infrastructure
-(_A type of containerised app deployment_)
+(_A type of containerized app deployment_)

-This can be applied within physical app deployment infrastructure or virtualised app development infrastructure.
+This can be applied within physical app deployment infrastructure or virtualized app development infrastructure.
 In either case, the Docker runs on top of the OS level.
 There can by multiple Docker containers in a single server or virtual machine.

 - Level X: Operating System
 - Level X+1: Docker